-To solve this, you can generate a Microsoft Project plan using the tasks you exported from your Jira project.
+You can generate a Microsoft Project plan using the tasks you exported from your JIRA project.

-Task Adapter 2.1+ supports Atlassian Jira 5.0 or higher (or any current Jira OnDemand instances).
-Previous Jira versions do not have remote interfaces required for the data transfer.
-The last Task Adapter version still compatible with Jira 4 was 2.0.2, you can get it here: download the old Task Adapter 2.0.2 - only use this legacy version for JIRA 4
+Task Adapter 2.1+ supports Atlassian JIRA 5.0 or higher (or any current JIRA OnDemand instances).
+Previous JIRA versions do not have remote interfaces required for the proper data transfer.
+The last Task Adapter version still compatible with JIRA 4 was 2.0.2, you can get it here: download Task Adapter 2.0.2 - only use this legacy version for JIRA 4